Programs for Troubled Teens Defined

 Elevations RTC is a program for troubled teens, ages 13 to 17, that struggle with behavioral, emotional, and academic issues like depression, anxiety, trauma, learning disorders, and others.
 Through the use of many different types of therapy, Elevations strives to give each individual student the best care available.
 Some aspects that set Elevations apart from other programs include:

 A Traditional School Environment Mixed with Residential Treatment.
 Unlike many programs for troubled teens, Elevations RTC provides a traditional school environment within residential treatment.
 This allows for a smoother transition back home into normal life.
-With licensed teachers, a separate school building, and co-ed classes, Elevations offers each student an academic setting inside a residential treatment center.
+With licensed teachers, a separate school building, and all gender classes, Elevations offers each student an academic setting inside a residential treatment center.

 Peer-Culture Approach.
 Elevations emphasizes peer feedback and interaction.
 In the real world, you son or daughter isn’t going to be completely separate from the opposite gender in daily life.
-Our co-ed, supervised setting allows students to be comfortable in normal, real-life environments.
+Our all gender, supervised setting allows students to be comfortable in normal, real-life environments.
 A student’s interactions with his or her peers is much different than one with his or her therapist, parent, or other adults.
 Elevation’s peer-culture model gives students this much needed interaction between peers that isn’t always offered in programs for troubled teens.